pantheon-systems/documentation/source/content/terminus/07-create.md

 ## Coding Standards

 Pantheon recommends adopting Terminus core standards if you plan to distribute your plugin and/or add it to an open source license and encourage contributions.
-Some basics principle to follow are:
+Some basic principles to follow are:

 - Ensure compatibility with PHP 5.5, 5.6 and 7
 - Follow [PSR-2 code style](http://www.php-fig.org/psr/psr-2/)